 - 200ml whole milk

 - 1 egg, lightly beaten

 - Finely grated zest of 1 large orange

 - Line the base and sides of a 12 inch square tin with baking paper.

 - In a heavy bottomed saucepan melt the butter, golden syrup, sugar, milk and ginger syrup on a low heat until the butter is melted.
 Add the orange zest and leave to cool for 5 minutes.

 - In a large mixing bowl sieve the flour, bicarb and spices.
 When the syrup mixture is cool pour into the flour and beat well with a balloon whisk.
-Stir in the crystallised ginger and egg and mix well.
+Stir in the crystallised ginger (if using) and egg and mix well.
 (Please note the batter will be very liquid, this is normal).

 - Pour the batter into the cake tin and bake for 35 – 45 minutes until a skewer into the middle comes out clean.

 - Leave the cake to cool in the tin for a minimum of 1 hour before transferring to a wire rack to cool completely.

 - Slice and enjoy.

 - This cake is nice and moist and keeps in an airtight container for up to 1 week.